 Have you ever seen how asparagus grows?

 “Asparagus is a good source of inulin which acts as a prebiotic in our digestive tracts.
-It is also a great source of fibre contributing further to its beneficial affects on digestive health.”
+It is also a great source of fibre contributing further to its beneficial effects on digestive health.”

 One day, when I am the proud owner of my Fernwood dream house, the first thing I am going to do is dig an asparagus bed in the garden.
 The work will pay off 3 years later when the mature asparagus can finally be harvested.
 For 4 weeks of the spring, I will be cutting back the asparagus on a daily basis, eating more asparagus than I ever thought possible.
 But for now, I have Pedrosa.